View a DM campaign report and see detailed information about current progress of the DM campaign.

 - Failed *

-- Date sent – The date and time the message was sent, or pending.
-Note American date format MM/DD/YYYY.
+- Date sent – The date and time the message was sent.
+Note the use of the American date format MM/DD/YYYY.

-Above the listing you can filter for messages of a specific status using the drop-down menu and search for specific @usernames (handles).
+You can filter for messages of a specific status using the drop-down menu and search for specific @usernames.

 You can click export to Excel to download the corresponding file to your computer.